Sergio-Marrugo/Stairway_plot2_tutorial/README.md

 Create ribbon plots in R

-Download the results and the ribbon_plots.r file into your PC and follow the steps for creating the graph.
+Download the results and the STWP2_plots.Rmd file into your PC and follow the steps for creating the graph.